 Edgings for Your Paving or Driveway

-To give a tidy and neat finish, make sure the kerb is installed first then laying the concrete and buttering each of the joints between the kerb blocks.
-A curb will act as a restraining edges so the courses don’t always have to be laid on concrete.
+Give a tidy and neat finish.
+Make sure the kerb is installed first then laying the concrete and buttering each of the joints between the kerb blocks.
+A curb will act as a restraining edge, so the courses don’t always have to be laid on concrete.
 Some people prefer this to have reliable edges for the block paving.